modular analog synthesizer for electronic music

 • Precision voltage references used where pitch can be affected.

-• Truly modular design, even power modules.
+• Truly modular design, even power modules, cabinetry and controllers.

-• Attenuators on inputs where it makes sense to ease patching.
+• Attenuators on inputs where it makes sense, to ease patching.

-• Big knobs, 1/4 jacks, but no over-populated panels.
+• Big knobs, 1/4 jacks, but resist over-populated panels.

 • Panel sizes compatible with Moog modular.